towersvault/shinpokered/README.md

 - AI layer 3: There is a 90.625% chance per damaging move that AI is blind to player type after player switches
 - AI layer 1: If the player used and item or switched, AI is blind to the player's sleep counter when considering dream eater
 - When using the old rod, press and hold B within about 1 second to always hook a magikarp
+- Defeat Lance with a Dragonite on your top spot and it will be allowed to learn Fly

 #Bugfixes